weizhao-BME/metis-project2/README.md

 - What year, make and model?
 - If I have limited budget and would like  to buy a used car, what features should I focus on?

 Therefore, in this project I will address these questions via a machine learning approach.
 First, the vehicle data and listed price will be scraped from TrueCar.com.
 Next, a feature analysis will be performed to determined what features of a vehicle will be used as input variables in the analysis.
 Finally, a linear regression model will be trained using these features with respect to the listed price, which would demonstrate the relationship between these features and the listed price.
-This provides a clear understanding of how to choose a used car.
+This provides a clear recommendations on how to choose a used car.

 ---